codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 This pattern should save your app quite a deal of memory and allow for much easier management of fragments within your pager for the right situation.

-## Set Off Screen Page Limit
+## Set Offscreen Page Limit

-Alternatively, you can use the method setOffscreenPageLimit(int limit) provided by ViewPager to tell the system how many pages' instances you want the system to keep in memory on either side of your current page.
+Alternatively, you can use the method `setOffscreenPageLimit(int limit)` provided by ViewPager to set how many page instances you want the system to keep in memory on either side of your current page.
 As a result, more memory will be consumed.
 So be careful when tweaking this setting if your pages have complex layouts.

-For example, to let the system keep 3 pages' instances on both sides of the current page:
+For example, to let the system keep 3 page instances on both sides of the current page:

 ```java
 vpPager.setOffscreenPageLimit(3);
 ```

+This can be useful in order to preload more fragments for a smoother viewing experience trading off with memory usage.

 ## ViewPager with Visible Adjacent Pages

 If you are interested in a ViewPager with visible adjacent pages that are partially visible: